SOUTH EAST COASTAL PROTECTION ALLIANCE

 OUR PROPOSAL

-A 22km wind turbine free zone aligns with EU best-practices, to protect biodiversity, our local fishing economy, our stunning seascapes and our tourism industry.
+A 22km wind turbine free zone aligns with EU best-practices in order to protect biodiversity, our local fishing economy, our stunning seascapes and our tourism industry.
+We are in favour of offshore wind projects that do not negatively impact our communities.

 TURBINES POSITIONED 8KM FROM SHORE